encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 ## Format of `_dir.uvf` and `_symlink.uvf`

 Both, `_dir.uvf` and `_symlink.uvf` files are encrypted using the content encryption mechanism configured for the vault.

+> [!IMPORTANT]
-The file header MUST reference the same seed ID that is used for file name encryption.
+> The file header MUST reference the seed denoted by `nameKey`, as key rotation does not apply to file names.

 The cleartext content of `_dir.uvf` is the 32 byte dirId.

 The cleartext content of `_symlink.uvf` is an UTF-8 string in Normalization Form C, denoting the cleartext target of the symlink.

+> [!CAUTION]
+> Every `*.uvf` file MUST be encrypted independently, particularly the two `_dir.uvf` copies that contain the same dirId.
+This is required for indistinguishable ciphertexts, avoiding the leakage of the nested dir structure.